fatiando/2023-kegs/extended-abstract/README.md

 develop os tool for a more collaborative and reproducible science -->

-The relation between geophysical research and computational solutions dates back to the very origins of the latter.
+The relation between geophysical research and computational solutions dates back to the very origins of silicon-based computers.
 Scientists and industry saw in computational power a mean to solve new challenging problems within geosciences and exploration.
 They offer the possibility to process large amount of data, generate visualizations for interpretation and ultimately to perform inversions to build models of the subsurface.
+All of which were key to improve the decision making process.

-Companies and researchers started developing their own software to perform tasks likes these.
+Companies and researchers started developing their own software to perform these types of tasks.
-Even most of them built in-house tools, the appearance of open-source software for geosciences happened as early as computer started to being use in the field.
+Although most of them built in-house tools, the appearance of open-source software for geosciences happened as early as the 70s and 80s.
-Projects like Seismic Unix (Stockwell, 1999) and GMT (Wessel et al., 2019) are pioneer examples of this.
+Projects like Seismic Unix (Stockwell, 1999) and GMT (Wessel et al., 2019) are pioneer examples.

-Fast-forwarding to this millennia, the popularity that the Python language developed among every scientific field and also in the industry planted the seed for a ever-growing open-source geoscientific ecosystem.
+Fast-forwarding to this millennia, the popularity that the Python language developed among every scientific field planted the seed for an ever-growing open-source geoscientific ecosystem.
 Python tools aimed to solve geoscientific problems proliferated, specially since the beginnings of the second decade of the century.

-In this scenario the Fatiando a Terra project (Uieda et al., 2013;
+In this scenario Fatiando a Terra (Uieda et al., 2013;
-https://www.fatiando.org) for developing open-source Python tools for geophysics was born.
+https://www.fatiando.org) was born: a project for developing open-source Python tools for geophysics.
 It started in 2010 in South America as a simple Python library as part of the PhD Thesis of Leonardo Uieda, but due to its open-source license and good online documentation it started being used by researchers and industry consultants from different regions of the world.
-As more people started to use it, some of them turned out to be contributors to the project by writing new features, fixing bugs or improving its documentation.
+As more people started to use it, some of them became contributors by writing new features, fixing bugs or improving its documentation.
+The open-source nature of the project allowed it to grow under a community-driven development.

 Nowadays the project consists in a set of Python libraries for geosciences, each one of them with a very specific scope of application.
 Its main goals are